Proposal Training: How to Write Persuasive ProposalsPersuasion skills training for proposal writers and others who write proposals in response to RFPs

 How to Write Persuasive Proposals™ is available in a one or two day format.

-One day class
+One day proposal training class

 The first day is primarily interactive lecture and discussion.
 We discuss how to communicate persuasively, how to develop a strategic sales message before we begin writing, how to write the various sections, and more.
 This portion of the class includes a comprehensive workbook that includes all of the material and lessons presented in class, plus lots of examples.

-Second day workshop
+Second day proposal training workshop (optional)

 The optional second day is a proposal writing workshop.
 The workshop gives students the opportunity to begin practicing what they learned in class while the instructor is still on premises.
 This is important.
 Changing behavior requires more than just hearing or reading about something, it requires putting the new behavior into practice.
 The workshop is an effective wasy to jumpstart this effort.

-Is the class onsite or online?
+Is proposal training onsite or online?

 How to Write Persuasive Proposals™ is generally delivered onsite, but it can also be delivered online to accommodate certain circumstances.
 Please contact the instructor to discuss your options.